box/boxcli/docs/events.md

       Output formatted JSON

   --limit=limit
-      The maximum number of items to return
+      The maximum number of items to return.
+      When using it with `enterprise` events, it determines the number of items to return per API call.
+The CLI will automatically use the `next_stream_position` to fetch all records.

   --no-color
       Turn off colors for logging